 Let us ask you a question first.
 “What is a religion to you?”
 Merely belonging to a religious group and being religious means different.
 If we see religion as a way of teaching ethics, but not a political tool or a business tool, Japanese are very religious people who practice religious activities without really being conscious about it.

 The term “religion” itself in Japanese culture defines only organized religion which has specific doctrines and requires membership.
 In general, the image evoked when Japanese people were asked about religion is overall negative.
 Why?
-Because what Japanese people know as religious groups are anti-social which produce victims or get too much involved in politics, why bother?
+Because what Japanese people know as religious groups are anti-social which produces victims or gets too much involved in politics, why bother?

 Japan Religion – Atheists?